Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Charge carrier coherence effects and band tails

-In our wave packet simulations, we find electrons to be localized by the frozen deformation potential in long Fermi wavelength and high temperature regime (region I in Fig. \ref{fig:phasediaBoth}).
-To investigate this regime further in detail, we choose strange metal parameters (see Supplemental Material), rather than the typical metal ones.
-In particular, we use $2k_F/q_D=0.5$, $T/T_D=1$ and $V_{\textrm{rms}}/E_F=1.87$ as our dimensionless parameters.
+In our wave-packet simulations, we find charge carriers to be localized by the frozen deformation potential in long Fermi wavelength and high-temperature regime (region I in Fig. \ref{fig:phasediaBoth}).
+To investigate this regime further in detail, we choose parameters from a cuprate (see Appendix \ref{app:paramstrange}).
+In particular, we use $2k_F/q_D=0.5$, $T/T_D=1$, and $V_{\textrm{rms}}/E_F^{(h)}=1.87$ as our dimensionless parameters.
+Since the charge carriers in cuprates are holes, we use hole energy at the Fermi surface $E_F^{(h)}=E_{\mathrm{BM}}-E_F$ that is the difference between the band maximum energy $E_{\mathrm{BM}}$ and electron Fermi energy $E_F$.
+Holes are just the absence of electrons and thus discussions on electrons applies to holes as well.

 The result of the simulation is shown in Fig.~\ref{fig:localizationfig}.
-The wave packet with an initial momentum $\hbar k_F$ (Fig.~\ref{fig:localizationfig}(a)) is launched to the right under the deformation potential.
-Momentum space picture is shown in the bottom-left inset.
-Fig.~\ref{fig:localizationfig}(b) shows the snapshot of the wave packet after $\SI{50}{fs}$ is passed.
-Due to the strong scattering and interference, the wave packet is localized in real space, indicated by the dashed black circle.
+The wave packet with an initial momentum $\hbar k_F$ [Fig.~\ref{fig:localizationfig}(a)] is launched toward the right in the frozen deformation potential.
+The momentum space picture is shown in the bottom-left inset.
+Figure \ref{fig:localizationfig}(b) shows a snapshot of the wave packet after $\SI{50}{fs}$ is passed.
+Due to the strong scattering and interference, the wave packet becomes localized to a zone in real space, indicated by the dashed black circle.

-We observe four different signatures of Anderson localization.
+We observe four different signatures of Anderson localization in this short-time behavior.
 (1) The exponential decay of radial probability density in Fig.~\ref{fig:localizationfig}(c).
-Linear wings in the log-linear plot suggests that the density profile decays exponentially from the initial launch point of the wave packet.
-(2) Rapid average momentum reversal in the inset of Fig.~\ref{fig:localizationfig}(d).
-(3) The decrease of mean distance in the transport direction in Fig.~\ref{fig:localizationfig}(d), implying the electron wave packet tries to return toward its initial launch point, which is similar to the quantum boomerang effect~\cite{boomerang1}.
-(4) The localized eigenstates obtained from the time Fourier transform of the wavefunction at given energies (see more details in Appendix \ref{app:localES}).
+Linear wings in the log-linear plot suggests that the density profile decays exponentially.
+(2) The decrease of mean distance in the transport direction in Fig.~\ref{fig:localizationfig}(d), implying the wave packet tries to return toward its initial launch point, which is similar to the quantum boomerang effect~\cite{boomerang1}.
+(3) Rapid average momentum reversal in the inset of Fig.~\ref{fig:localizationfig}(d).
+(4) The localized eigenstates obtained from the time Fourier transform of the wave function at given energies (see more details in Appendix \ref{app:localES}).